People's Palace, Brisbane: History

 Commandant Herbert Booth of the Salvation Army first proposed a People's Palace for Brisbane in July 1899, following the success of the People's Palace in Sydney.
-However, the original vision was for intended as a refuge or shelter accommodation.
+However, the original vision was intended as a refuge or shelter accommodation.

 The People's Palace was built in 1910–1911 by the Salvation Army as a temperance hotel to provide inexpensive "working class" accommodation for travellers.
 It was designed by the Lieutenant-Colonel Saunders, the Salvation Army's architect and secretary for property affairs.
 It was situated across the road from the Temperance Hall operated by the Brisbane Total Abstinence Society.
 The People's Palace comprised three floors of accommodation with 130 rooms, a service basement and a rooftop garden.
 Construction commenced in March 1910 under Saunders' personal supervision.

 The concept of temperance hotels grew out of the temperance movement and the Peoples Palace was the first of its type in Queensland.
 No alcohol, gambling or "other evils" were permitted on the premises.

 Although not quite complete, the hotel was decorated with bright flags and hangings to celebrate Coronation Day (22 June 1911), the coronation of King George V.

 The hotel was officially opened on 27 June 1911.
 It was under the control of Major Wilson assisted by Ensign John McLean.
 It was popular with travellers to Brisbane due to its convenient location to the Brisbane's Central railway station.
 The building also was the Queensland headquarters for the Social Wing of the Salvation Army.

 In 1913 extensions were undertaken which involved adding an extra two storeys.
 This created a building of such height that special fire safety measured were imposed.
 Despite this, many years later, to meet modern fire standards, a set of brick fire stairs had to be added.

 In 1929, the Canberra Temperance Hotel operated by the Queensland Prohibition League (later the Queensland Temperance League) opened on the site of the old Temperance Hall.

 In the early morning of Thursday 20 January 1938, an electrical wire started a fire and burned out the upper storey.
 Fortunately the damage was covered by insurance.

 Renovations and internal re-arrangements continued over the decades as uses and priorities changed.
 The building operated as a temperance hotel until 1979.
 After that, it was leased out as budget accommodation and then used as Salvation Army offices.
 As at July 2021, it was owned by Yamaji Australia Development (a Japanese property company) and leased to Tourism Adventure Group who operated it as a youth hostel.